Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 Hope that helps!

 I have found that the tops of chapstick type lipsticks get lost a lot around kids.
 I use the tops smaller markers as a replacement.
 Some of them fit perfectly.
-I keep a collection of these caps for just such a purpose.
-The markers quickly dry out when left uncovered so I just recycle them.

 When I find good gallon jugs in recycling, I often keep them to put water ahead, or mix weed killer or plant food.
 But sometimes, the caps are missing.
 Foil is a great stop gap but not a permanent solution.